swfisher/TMCLearnToCode/README.md

 ## People
 * Kimberly Harris is the organizer of the TechMeColor meetup faciliating this course.
 * Sam Fisher is the primary teacher and curriculum designer.
-* Ben Lopata is a teaching assistant and collaborator on course design.

 The program is entirely volunteer-run as an act of service to the community.